 The efficiency of the vaccine is between 83% – 100% and it’s believed to last up to 5 years.
 Repeated doses or increased doses are not recommended because of creating increased risks for the patients.

 Before vaccination, all candidates must have a serum antibody estimation and a skin test (using Q-Vax® Skin Test) reported, that’s why two appointments are necessary in order to get vaccinated.

 In order to get the vaccination for Q Fever, two appointments are required.

 The first consult involves a skin test, followed by a blood test and the second consult involves a vaccination.

-These appointments need to be paid in full 24 hours prior the appointment and the cost is $200 for the 2 consults.
+These appointments need to be paid in full 24 hours prior the appointment.
+Please call the Clinic to discuss costs.